-Manufacturers selling indirectly through a network of partners, such as distributors, dealers, and value-added resellers, lag behind companies who sell directly to customers when it comes to reacting to trends in buyer behavior.
+Manufacturers selling indirectly through a network of partners, such as distributors, dealers, contractors and value-added resellers, lag behind companies who sell directly to customers when it comes to reacting to trends in buyer behavior.
 It’s no secret the internet and quickly advancing technology has changed our lives dramatically—especially in how we shop for goods and services.
 People are searching for you and your partners online, and they want products quickly and answers instantaneously.Outdated communication systems and processes between manufacturers and their indirect partners are causing indirect distribution channels to fall behind their direct channel counterparts.
-But, making matters worse, solutions for direct distribution such as CRM and marketing automation aren’t fit for indirect models where multiple organizations need the same resources.
+But, making matters worse, solutions for direct distribution such as traditional CRM and marketing automation aren’t fit for indirect models where multiple organizations need the same resources.

 Solving the indirect distribution digital problem requires an understanding of a few key areas.
 When building an indirect distribution channel strategy, your focus should be on: